SMAT-Lab/Scalpel/docs/source/index.md

 Scalpel is a powerful tool that can help developers to improve the quality of their Python code.
 It is still under development, but it has the potential to become a valuable resource for the Python community.
 <img src="https://github.com/SMAT-Lab/Scalpel/blob/main/docs/source/_static/resources/Scalpel.svg" width="550">

+# Current Capabilities
+Even though Scalpel is in a development phase, it provides a wide range of fundamental static analysis techniques in Python, including :
+- Call Graph Construction
+- Control-Flow Graph Construction
+- Type Analysis
+- Import Graph Construction
+- Code Rewriting
+- Static Single Assignment (SSA)

+These fundamental functions can be applied to various static analysis applications including:
+- API Name Qualifying
+- Bug and Vulnerability Detection
+- Data Flow Analysis
+- Taint Analysis

+# Future Directions
+As Scalpel is in the early development stage, it is rapidly growing and aims to extend its scope for static analysis in Python, which has already been developed for other Programming Languages such as :
+- Flow-Sensitive Call Graph Construction
+- Fully Qualified Name Inference
+- Assignment Graph

 # Setting up Scalpel